jacopomoioli/detraces/README.md

 - `detraces_hooking.cpp`: The actual API hooking code
 - `detraces_launcher.cpp`: Detours' [withdll.cpp](https://github.com/microsoft/Detours/blob/main/samples/withdll/withdll.cpp) with minimal modifications.
 Used to inject the `detraces_hooking` dll into the target process
 - `target.cpp`: Just a sample target executable, used to test everything

+## Actual Capabilities
+Detraces can now intercept and show calls to the following functions:
+- Winuser
+    - GetForegroundWindow
+    - GetWindowTextA
+    - MessageBoxA

+After the initial PoC stage, the goal will be to implement function call tracing in a scalable and dynamic way.